elypia/elypian-font/CONTRIBUTING.md

 * All characters are a fixed 2 grid cells away from each other.

 ![apertures]
-> There is no requirement of the height of apertures.
-However, the width of all aperatures must be consistently 2 grid-cells wide.
+> There is no requirement of the height of apertures, however, the width of all aperatures must be consistently 2 grid-cells wide.

 * If a slant occurs between two strips that represent the same character, the angle should face upwards or downwards _towards_ the corresponding strip.